 I decided to return to Sitakund with a local who could act as my translator.
 I hoped that once there we could just improvise and find our way in, one way or the other.

 At the front gates my guide fanatically tried to talk his way into some of the yards, but the doors were kept firmly closed.
 But then we found a small alley between two yards, miraculously leading straight towards the beach.
 As crazy as it seems, and despite the strong security measures, we could just walk directly into one of the yards.
 Bingo.

 What I noticed immediately was the bizarre backdrop of a semi-decomposed ship.
-The size of the bulk carrier on the dry was so incredible that any person in front of it looked like the size of an ant.
+The size of the tanker on the dry was so incredible that any person in front of it looked like the size of an ant.
 Only after a few minutes I then realised how most of the workers had stopped working and started staring at me.

 At some point I was attracting so much attention that a guard came up to us, not sure about what to do.
 My guide thought it was better to move on.
 I had seen more than most others ever will, so we went.

 To learn more about ship-breaking I travelled to Aliağa, in the Izmir province of Turkey.
 Here you can find Europe’s only ship-breaking yards, where standards are better defined and regulations more strict.